brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

 - **chart** section: an array with an object for every Helm chart in your application.
 Each object contains:
   - **name** field: your Helm chart name as it is in the chart metadata.
-  - **version** field: your app version as it is in the chart metadata.
+  - **version** field: your chart version as it is in the chart metadata.
   - **path** field: relative path to the Helm chart directory, Helm repo or Helm package file.
   > _NOTE_: Currently only Helm charts in directories have been tested.